-You might feel the area is a bit congested as it lacks on the open floor.
+You might feel the area is a bit congested as it lacks an open floor.
 It’s a long rectangular hall with a passage from the middle of the hall.
 On either side of the passage, there are couches.
 Order your drink and food.

-I found some couch surfing events being hosted in this place often.
-It was just yesterday, on March 20th, I was there with one of my friends to attend couch surfing, meet up.
+I found some couch-surfing events being hosted in this place often.
+It was just yesterday, on March 20th, I was there with one of my friends to attend a couch surfing, meet-up.
 However, ten couch surfers had chosen the option of attending the meetup.
-We end up with a cool friend from Boston who was here for four months-long volunteering.
-Maybe at the next meet up, we can go to Purple Haze.
+We ended up with a cool friend from Boston who was here for four months of volunteering.
+Maybe at the next meet-up, we can go to Purple Haze.